 Duran’s Central Pharmacy – Albuquerque, New Mexico

 That’s because Duran’s features some of the very best tortillas of any restaurant in New Mexico.
 These are not the flavorless, paper-thin, production-line, machine-fashioned orbs you find at some restaurants (can you say Frontier Restaurant).
-Duran’s tortillas are made to order on a real comal and shaped by a skilled practitioner using a well-practiced rolling pin.
-It’s the way abuelitas in New Mexico have done it for generations, a time-honored tradition Duran’s honors.
+Duran’s tortillas are made to order on a real comal and shaped by skilled practitioners using a well-practiced rolling pin.
+It’s the way abuelitas in New Mexico have done it for generations, a time-honored tradition Duran’s honors–with one exception.
+No lard is used on these tortillas; they’re strictly vegetarian.
 You can tell and appreciate the difference.
 In its annual Food & Wine issue for 2012, Albuquerque The Magazine awarded Duran Central Pharmacy a Hot Plate Award signifying the selection of its hot-off-the-griddle tortillas as one of the “most interesting, special and tasty dishes around.”
 Considering the thousands of potential selections, to be singled out is quite an honor.

 The tortillas are thick and have a pinto pony blend of char and white.
 While it may seem the wait staff brushes on butter in parsimonious amounts, you’re almost guaranteed to have some butter drip onto your clothing.
 These tortillas arrive at your table piping hot and absolutely delicious–a wonderful precursor to a great meal!
 Invariably you’ll want to take some home.
-Heat them on a griddle, slather on butter (or Kraft sandwich spread) and you’ve got a fantastically filling snack.
+Heat them on a griddle, slather on butter (or Kraft sandwich spread–trust me) and you’ve got a fantastically filling snack.
+Dorado Magazine which celebrates the rugged and eclectic spirit of the Four Corners, describes them as “thick and fluffy with the perfect blend of darkened char spots and bright white floury goodness.”

 In addition to the typical prescription and nonprescription pharmaceuticals found at any drug store, you’ll also find groceries, greeting cards and under glass near the cash registers, a section of fine chocolates that you might want for dessert after your meal of great New Mexican food.
 On the dividing wall immediately before the restaurant is a section of books, mostly about New Mexico and by New Mexico authors.
 Some, like Pulitzer Award finalist River of Traps are absolute gems and must-reads for anyone who loves the Land of Enchantment.
 The pharmacy is also reputed to carry an excellent selection of perfumes, but perhaps no artificial fragrance compares to the aroma wafting from the kitchen.

 The restaurant portion of Duran’s consists of a dozen tables, a small covered patio and a sit-down counter from which you can watch the industrious kitchen and wait staff (some members of whom provide service with a sweet sass) assiduously keeping up with the intense breakfast and lunch crowds.
 A banal comment such as “that was fast” might receive a response like, “I’m sorry.
 I’ll try to be slower next time.”
+I also overheard one waitress tell a frequent guest that if he wanted a drink, he could get one from the small fountain on the patio.
 How can you not love that?

-Despite the unusual restaurant setting, Duran’s has long been regarded as one of the best New Mexican restaurants in the Albuquerque area and it’s been regarded as such since 1942.
+Despite the unusual restaurant setting, Duran’s has long been regarded as one of the best New Mexican restaurants in the Albuquerque area and it’s been regarded as such since 1965 when New Mexican cuisine became featured fare.
 Within easy walking distance of Old Town and just a short drive from downtown, it is, to the detriment of some local area residents, no longer a well-guarded secret.
 With increasing frequency tourists have also discovered Duran’s–a more authentic (translation: not dumbed down for tourist tastes) and delicious alternative to Old Town Plaza restaurants.

 The bowl of chile, perhaps the restaurant’s most popular entree, is a Chamber of Commerce exemplar of what this dish should be.
 It’s heart-warming New Mexico comfort food, especially warm and nurturing on the most bleak and dreary of days.
 You certainly can’t get that mother’s love level of comfort from a burger with fries.
 Though not strictly a green chile stew, it is certainly “stew-like,” a bowl of red or green chile with beans and seasoned ground beef.
 The green chile is neon green in color and about medium on the piquancy scale.
 The beans are perfectly prepared while the ground beef is seasoned well.
 It’s a concordant marriage of wonderful ingredients that envelop you in a cocoon of warmth and comfort.

 Daily specials include a stuffed sopaipilla platter on Wednesdays and Fridays and on Thursdays carne adovada, some of the very best in the city.
-The award-winning orange-red chile used on other entrees is ameliorated with aromatic Mexican oregano and chile pequin, a fiery, dried red chile used judiciously (something which should be practiced with the garlic).
+The award-winning orange-red chile used on other entrees is ameliorated with aromatic Mexican oregano and chile pequin, a fiery, dried red chile used judiciously.
 The chile is made from ground chile pods, not from powder.
 That chile covers bite sized cubes of porcine perfection so tender and delicious they will make your taste buds smile.
-My good friend Ruben, a devotee of carne adovada nonpareil, ranks Duran’s rendition on par with the adovada at Mary & Tito’s.
+My great and dearly departed friend Ruben Hendrickson, a devotee of carne adovada nonpareil, ranks Duran’s version on par with the adovada at Mary & Tito’s.

 The carne adovada is served with pinto beans, boiled potatoes (perhaps the only item on the menu that’s unremarkable) and a simple lettuce and tomato salad with French dressing.
 The only thing wrong with this platter (besides the papas) is that it’s not all carne adovada, as in the entire plate covered with it.
 Fortunately you can purchase a pint of this phenomenal adovada to take home and if you don’t want to wait until the next Thursday, carne adovada is also available for breakfast on Saturdays.

-Lest I forget, Duran’s salsa and chips rarely receive the rants and raves they deserve.
+25 July 2017: Lest I forget, Duran’s salsa and chips rarely receive the rants and raves they deserve.
 Quite simply, the salsa is some of the very best in the city.
 It has the freshness of just made salsa, not salsa made three or even two hours ago.
 The salsa, made with chopped tomatoes, cilantro, onion and green chile is thick and chunky so it doesn’t run off your chips.
+It’s by far the most piquant item on the menu, on par with the incendiary heat of Sadie’s salsa.
+That salsa, as well as green and red chile, is available for purchase on Duran’s Web site.

 If you just can’t get enough of Duran’s fabulous chile, the Slate Street Cafe just north of Lomas in the downtown district, offers it as well.
 Red chile runs in the family.
-Slate Street Cafe is owned by Myra Ghattas, Marcel’s sister.
-Their father Robert Ghattas has owned the Duran Central Pharmacy for more than a quarter century.
+Slate Street Cafe is owned by Myra Ghattas, Mona and Marcel’s sister.
+Every New Mexican restaurant should have chile this good, preferably with the best tortillas in Albuquerque, too.

 Duran’s Central Pharmacy